 As your children go through high school, choosing the right school is equally important as deciding on a perfect home.
 High school is when students are given the tools to figure out the paths they want to pursue as adults.
 There are more subjects and extra-curricular activities that students can choose from.
 Taking on their interests and passions help to shape the critical decisions they need to make as they plan their future.

-Mansfield Frontier Stem Academy’s regular student population is 163 with a student-teacher ratio of 12.8 students/teacher ratio.
+The Phoenix Academy’s regular student population is 83 with a student-teacher ratio of 4.2 students/teacher ratio.
 The student population at Mansfield Summit High School is 1,999 students and a student-teacher ratio of 15.2 students/teacher ratio.

-Mansfield Frontier Stem Academy performed excellent to earn a State accountability rating of A (90-100) based on two domains: student achievement and school progress.
+The Phoenix Academy earned a State accountability rating of B (80-89) based on one domain: student achievement.
 Scores are scaled from 0 to 100 to align with letter grades.
-The school scored 97 in student achievement, 91 in school progress and closing performance gaps not applicable.
-It scored 97 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.
+The school scored 81 in student achievement, school progress is not applicable and closing performance gaps not applicable.
+It scored 81 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.

 A distinction designation acknowledges districts and campuses for outstanding achievement based on the outcomes of several performance indicators.
 Distinction designations are awarded for achievement in several areas and are based on performance relative to a group of campuses of similar type, size, grade span, and student demographics.

 Based on Racial/Ethnic Groups, Hispanics comprise the biggest group at The Phoenix Academy.
 They make up for 45.78% of student population, followed by Whites or Caucasians (26.51%), African Americans (22.89%), Two or More Races (2.41%), Asians (1.20%) and Native Americans (1.20%).